Luciousboy/News_diffution/README.md

 ### Example Notebook

-An example Jupyter Notebook (`example_usage.ipynb`) is included to demonstrate the functionality of these functions and the creation of the Qs and Qa matrices.
+An example Jupyter Notebook (`Example.ipynb`) is included to demonstrate the functionality of these functions and the creation of the Qs and Qa matrices.
 This notebook provides practical examples and can be used as a reference for understanding how to implement the methods provided in this repository.